|Clothes of Oroqen Nationality|

 Like many ethnic groups, they are also creative in oral literature and musical performances.
 They have passed on legends, fairytales, ballads and riddles based on historical events, hunting life and customs.
 Meanwhile, they sing and dance, vividly imitating hunters' shrewdness and other life scenes.
 A dance with masks is commonly performed at sacrificial occasions.

-Influenced by the Chinese, Man and other ethnic groups, Oroqen people celebrate the Spring Festival, Dragon Boat Festival Mid-Autumn Festival and other popular Chinese festivities.
+Influenced by the Chinese, Man and other ethnic groups, Oroqen people celebrate the Chinese New Year, Dragon Boat Festival, Mid-Autumn Day, and other popular Chinese festivities.
 On the eve of the Spring Festival, they put on bonfires to indicate harvest and happiness.
 On the first day of the lunar New Year they eat dumplings, sing and dance and, worship their gods and ancestors.
 On the sixteenth day, they smear ash onto their faces to symbolize that they will avoid evil.

 More Ethnic Groups in Inner Mongolia and Heilongjiang Area: